 Current News and Events

-Announcing the New ARES Director
+Announcing the New Center Director

-The center is pleased to announce the hiring of the ARES Center’s founding Director Dr. Noor Syed, BCBA-D, LBA-LBS.
-Dr. Syed holds Ph.D., M.Phil, and M.S.
-Degrees in Applied Behavior Analysis from Teachers College, Columbia University and a BA in Psychology Applied Behavior Analysis from Binghamton University.
-She is a Board Certified Behavior Analyst – Doctoral and a Licensed Behavior Analyst/Specialist in New York, Connecticut, and Pennsylvania.
-She also holds birth-second grade teacher certification in both general education and special education.
-She currently serves as a Verified Course Sequence Coordinator for the Behavior Analyst Certification Board and an Authorized Continuing Education Provider Coordinator for the Behavior Analyst Certification board.
-Prior to joining SUNY Empire, Dr. Syed was a Professor of Practice and the Clinical Director of Lehigh University Autism Services and the director of International Partnerships for the Global Autism Project.
-Before joining academia Dr. Syed worked in a variety of professional settings as a applied behavior analyst and special education teacher.
+The center is pleased to announce the hiring of its founding director, Noor Syed, BCBA-D, LBA-LBS.
+Syed holds a Ph.D., M.Phil, and M.S. degree in applied behavior analysis from Teachers College, Columbia University and a B.A. in psychology applied behavior analysis from Binghamton University.
+She is a board-certified behavior analyst – doctoral and a licensed behavior analyst/specialist in New York, Connecticut, and Pennsylvania.
+She also holds birth-to-second-grade teacher certification in general education and special education.
+She currently serves as a verified course sequence coordinator for the Behavior Analyst Certification Board and as an authorized continuing education provider coordinator for the Behavior Analyst Certification Board.
+Prior to joining SUNY Empire, Syed was a professor of practice and the clinical director of Lehigh University Autism Services and the director of international partnerships for the Global Autism Project.
+Before academia, Syed worked in a variety of professional settings as a applied behavior analyst and special-education teacher.